Distributed-System-Course/Django-Eureka-Microservice-Demo/README.md

 # Python Django Eureka Microservice

-This repo tries demostrating the process of registering django services into a Eureka server, with the help of [Python Eureka Client][py-eureka-client].
+This repository tries demonstrating the process of registering django services into a Eureka server, with the help of [Python Eureka Client][py-eureka-client].

 [查看简体中文 README](./README.zh-Hans.md)